stanagh/portfolio-website-on-ec2-nginx/README.md

 ```sh
 sudo certbot --nginx -d stanagh.com -d www.stanagh.com
 ```
-6. Configured Lambda and EventBridge automate the start & stop time of the EC2 instance.
-Screenshot are available in the [`deployment/`](deployment/) folder.
+6. Configured Lambda and EventBridge to automate the start & stop time of the EC2 instance.
+Screenshots are available in the [`deployment/`](deployment/) folder.
 Steps are as follows:

-6.1 Created a IAM policy that defined operation to run on the EC2 instance.
+6.1 Created an IAM policy that defined an operation to run on the EC2 instance.

-6.2 Assigned the policy to Lambda AWS service.
+6.2 Assigned the policy to the Lambda AWS service.

-6.3 Created Python script to manage the EC2 instances.
+6.3 Created a Python script to manage the EC2 instances.

 6.4 Added EventBridge as a trigger, with a defined JSON function to stop the instance based on a CRON daily time schedule.